abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Copy and paste this Bash function, prepend it in ~/.bashrc file

 Simply type l
 $ l
 list entire object; files/directories under current directory

 $ l -s -f *.bin
 query all files with bin extension with their size and file information

-to limit to current directory only use -1 option
+to limit search to current directory only easier is prefix with ./ than -1 option
-$ l -t -1 *.bin
+$ l -t -1 ./*.bin

 list all binary files on this directory only with their modification time